 Douglas Hill

 I make software to help people learn and achieve more.
-I’m the iOS team lead at Nutrient (previously known as PSPDFKit) and an organiser of NSLondon.
+Since 2015, I’ve worked fully remotely at Nutrient (previously known as PSPDFKit) and been an organiser of NSLondon.

-I’ve worked fully remotely since 2015 and spent time as a digital nomad, but these days I don’t fly and spend most of my time near London or Innsbruck.
-When I’m not doing computers, you’ll find me ice skating, wakeboarding, kitesurfing, skiing or snowboarding.
+For a few years, I was a digital nomad, but these days I don’t fly and spend my time near London or Innsbruck.
+When I’m not doing computers, you’ll find me ice skating, wakeboarding, skiing or snowboarding.

 Featured articles